Sourdough Cinnamon Rolls Recipe

 SHAPE THE DOUGH

-8. Once your dough has risen for the first time, carefully turn is out onto your work surface, then use your hands to create a 9″ x 12″ large rectangle.
-You won’t need a rolling pin here, because the dough will be very moldable.
+STEP #8: once your dough has risen for the first time, carefully turn it out onto your work surface, then use your hands to create a 9″ x 12″ large rectangle.
+I typically don’t need a rolling pin here because the dough is usually very moldable, but you can use one if you prefer.
+Just be gentle!

-9. Once you have your rectangle, spread the cinnamon filling all over, roll the dough up tightly, and then cut into 6 even rounds.
+STEP #10: roll the dough up tightly into a log, and then cut into 6 even rounds.

 THE SECOND RISE

-10. During their second rise, these rounds of dough will press together (sightly) and then puff up beautifully during their time in the oven.
-They will need about 1 and ½ hours for their second rise, so if you do some math, we’re already at nearly 6 hours of rising already.
+STEP #11: during their second rise, these rounds of dough will press together (sightly) and then puff up beautifully during their time in the oven.
+They will need about 1 and ½ hours for their second rise.

 BAKE THE ROLLS

-12. Bake for 25-30 minutes, after which they will be practically begging for a slathering of some creamy dreamy cream cheese frosting.
+STEP #13: bake the rolls for 25-30 minutes.
+You’ll notice that after their time in the oven, the rolls will be practically begging for a slathering of some creamy dreamy cream cheese frosting.

 Sourdough Cinnamon Roll Recipe Variations